The Real Cost of Stress: Not Knowing Could be Killing You!

 Unfortunately, potent stimulants such as ephedra (ma huang) and its components ephedrine and pseudoephedrine and synthetic versions, as well as stimulants in the caffeine family, are finding their way into more and more products directed at athletes.
 What is surprising, is that there seems to be little, if any, resistance to using stimulants by many athletes.
 In addition, there is little information being offered by the usual "experts" concerning the drawbacks and potential dangers of using stimulants such as ephedra and others to increase athletic performance.

 There are new and existing stimulants based on products being marketed like “TurboCharge”, “Buzz Gum”, and “Race Pace” to give new “highs”.
 These products often use ma huang, guarana, caffeine from cola nuts, or several others from the stimulant family.
-Like our caffeine example, these products contain the same basic principles and will leave the body stressed with elevated cortisol levels, nutrient deficiencies, and searching for more.
+Like our caffeine example, these products contain the same basic principles and will leave the body stressed with elevated cortisol levels, and nutrient deficiencies.

 How Can You "Pre-Game" for Stress?